bcgov/cas-ciip-portal/docs/dev-environment-setup.md

   * the script also attempts to install Postgres `--with-libxml` via asdf to include a database plugin for XML.
 Your system will need `libxml2` installed for this.
   * lastly, it installs `pip` dependencies that relate to `pre-commit`, which helps us run linters to keep things tidy.
   * you can verify pre-commit works by running: `pre-commit run --all-files` from the project root.
+  * troubleshooting: `make install_asdf_tools --dry-run` can be helpful to see what is being run.
 - You may need to troubleshoot individual steps in `make install_asdf_tools` on your system; in that case, find this target in the [root `Makefile`](../Makefile) and run the steps individually.
 - `asdf reshim` should be run after asdf installations to update symlinks for the installed packages.
 - Set the version of Postgres installed by asdf [as the global version](https://asdf-vm.com/#/core-manage-versions?id=set-current-version), necessary to prevent later problems installing Sqitch, our database migration tool.